 This second case can use a "low skew" implementation of the FlexE Shim as described in clause 7.5.1.

 8.3 FlexE Aware Transport

-The third case is where the transport network equipment is aware it is carrying FlexE Instances of a FlexE Group, but does not terminate the FlexE Group in the transport network equipment.
+The third case is where the transport network equipment is aware that the information of a FlexE Group is being carried, but does not terminate the FlexE Group in the transport network equipment.